What will I learn?

 If your problem is with Social Security or Supplemental Security Income (SSI), read one of these:

 Your monthly income or things you own (resources) does not meet their guidelines.

 You or your family are not the kinds of persons who can get that benefit.
 Examples: you do not have a disability, or you are not within a certain age range.

 You or your family are not citizens or a type of immigrant who can get that benefit.

-They must send you a written notice stating all of these:
+They must send you a notice that says all of these:

 Why the facts in your case do not make you eligible.

-The Washington Administrative Code (WAC) numbers of the rules the worker used to decide your case.
+Which Washington Administrative Code (WAC) rules the worker used to decide your case.